 I have a theory that when people say they hate Paris, the problem is with them, not Paris.
 I mean, do they also hate sunshine, puppies, Santa Claus, and Girl Guide cookies?

-I first visited Paris with my family when I was 16 and became hopelessly infatuated.
-I came home and redecorated my bedroom in a Parisian theme, and have since acquired an unnaturally large collection of Eiffel tower figurines.
+I first visited Paris with my family when I was 16 and became hopelessly infatuated with the beautiful city.
+I came home and redecorated my bedroom in a Parisian theme, read every book I can find about France, and have since acquired an unnaturally large collection of Eiffel tower figurines.

 When Sam and I were planning a 4-day stop in Paris on our recent two-week Europe trip, I was ecstatic.
 Not only would I finally return to my favorite city, but I would also be able to share the experience with my husband who’d never been before.

 But as we scoured travel blogs and our Lonely Planet guidebook, we quickly realized the cost of visiting all the museums, cathedrals, and cultural sites would put a serious dent in our travel fund.

 Though we try to be frugal when we travel, we also like to make the most of our experiences.
 After all, how often do we have the chance to visit Versailles?

 In the end, we decided the Paris Museum Pass was the way to go.